Remote capacitive sensing in two-dimension quantum-dot arrays

-As the floating gates are galvanically isolated, we use the top metal gate $G_{\rm T}$ to assist in the accumulation of quantum dots under floating gates, primarily via $G_{\rm F1,2}-G_{\rm T}$ mutual capacitance (see \S\ref{sec:Capcoupling} below and Supplementary \S V for more detailed discussion).
-Simultaneously, both $V_{\rm L2}$ and $V_{\rm R2}$ are set to a depletion mode to avoid formation of quantum dots under $G_{\rm L2}$, $G_{\rm R2}$ and $G_{\rm F2}$, to effectively `shut-off' the lower half of the device by electron depletion.
-With the voltage sweep of $V_{\rm L2}$ and $V_{\rm R2}$ shown in Fig.~\ref{fig:Fig2}(a), and noting the influence of the floating gate $G_{\rm F1}$ which is capacitively coupled to both active gates, we can load electrons into dots $D_{\rm L1}$, $D_{\rm R1}$, as well as $D_{\rm FL1}$ and $D_{\rm FR1}$, from their neighbouring reservoirs.
-Charge detection of these four distinct quantum dots is shown in the stability diagram measured in the reflectometry phase signal Fig.~\ref{fig:Fig2}(a), and includes the remote sensing of dots $D_{\rm FR1}$ and $D_{\rm R1}$, located in the `right' SiNW, detected by the sensor dot $D_{\rm L1}$, located in the `left' SiNW.
-The sensor dot $D_{\rm L1}$ is estimated to hold $\approx$10 electrons in this voltage range, where dot-reservoir charge transitions can be observed directly as a phase peak.
-We can then identify the remaining three different quantum dots capacitively coupled to the sensor through two complementary approaches: \begin{itemize} \item[(1)] Through the ratio of cross capacitance between the two active gate voltages $V_{\rm L1}$ and $V_{\rm R1}$ and the dot. \item[(2)] Through direct charge detection by the sensor dot, assessing the magnitude of the capacitive shift upon the sensor. \end{itemize} For the voltage map between $V_{\rm L2}$ and $V_{\rm R2}$ shown in Fig.~\ref{fig:Fig2}(a), each of the four dots capacitively couple to the $G_{\rm L1}$ and $G_{\rm R1}$ electrodes with differing strength, and we illustrate the four quantum dots present with reference to the colour code shown in the capacitance connectivity diagram of Fig.~\ref{fig:Fig2}(c).
-In Figs.~\ref{fig:Fig2}(a) and \ref{fig:Fig2}(b), the blue dashed line indicates dot-lead charge transition of the SEB, $D_{\rm L1}$, which naturally has the highest lever arm to $V_{\rm L1}$.
+As the floating gates are galvanically isolated, we use the top metal gate T to assist in the accumulation of quantum dots under floating gates, primarily via the mutual capacitance between gates F1, F2 and T (see Supplementary \S V).
+Simultaneously, both $V_{\rm L2}$ and $V_{\rm R2}$ are set to a depletion mode to avoid formation of quantum dots under gates L2, R2 and F2, to effectively `shut-off' the lower half of the device by electron depletion.
+With the voltage sweep of $V_{\rm L1}$ and $V_{\rm R1}$ shown in Fig.~\ref{fig:Fig2}(a), and noting the influence of the floating gate F1 which is capacitively coupled to both active gates, we can load electrons into dots L1d and R1d, as well as dots FL1d and FR1d, from their neighbouring reservoirs.
+Charge detection of these four distinct quantum dots is shown in the stability diagram measured in the reflectometry phase signal Fig.~\ref{fig:Fig2}(a), and includes the remote sensing of dots FR1d and R1d, located in the `right' SiNW, detected by the sensor dot L1d, located in the `left' SiNW.
+The sensor dot L1d is estimated to hold $\approx$10 electrons in this voltage range, where dot-reservoir charge transitions can be observed directly as a phase peak.
+We can then identify the remaining three different quantum dots capacitively coupled to the sensor through two complementary approaches: \begin{itemize} \item[(1)] Through the ratio of cross capacitance between the two active gate voltages $V_{\rm L1}$ and $V_{\rm R1}$ and the dot. \item[(2)] Through direct charge detection by the sensor dot, assessing the magnitude of the capacitive shift upon the sensor. \end{itemize} For the voltage map between $V_{\rm L1}$ and $V_{\rm R1}$ shown in Fig.~\ref{fig:Fig2}(a), each of the four dots capacitively couple to the L1 and R1 electrodes with differing strength, and we illustrate the four quantum dots present with reference to the colour code shown in the capacitance connectivity diagram of Fig.~\ref{fig:Fig2}(c).
+In Figs.~\ref{fig:Fig2}(a) and \ref{fig:Fig2}(b), the blue dashed line indicates dot-lead charge transition of the SEB, L1, which naturally has the highest lever arm to $V_{\rm L1}$.
 The other three coloured dashed lines highlight each remaining variety of dot-lead charge transition.
-The floating-gate-defined quantum dot in the left SiNW $D_{\rm FL1}$ (green) is more strongly coupled to the sensor gate $G_{\rm L1}$ due to its proximity, while in the SiNW on the right, the other floating-gate-defined quantum dot $D_{\rm FR1}$(red) and gate-defined quantum dot $D_{\rm R1}$ (yellow) are more strongly coupled to $G_{\rm R1}$.
-When quantum dot $D_{\rm FL1}$ is sufficiently occupied, the increase in tunnel rates allows for $D_{\rm FL1}$ dot-lead transitions to also be directly detected in the reflectometry phase shift signal.
-This signal allows us to trace back the number of electrons in sensor dot $D_{\rm L1}$ (see Supplementary \S I).
-This approach can be further quantified by comparing the cross-capacitance ratios $\alpha_{(i,j)}$ calculated as the degree to which $G_{\rm L1}$ influences the other dot-lead transitions in voltage space.
+The floating-gate-induced quantum dot in the left SiNW FL1d (green) is more strongly coupled to the sensor gate L1 due to its proximity, while in the SiNW on the right, the other floating-gate-induced quantum dot FR1d (red) and gate-induced quantum dot R1d (yellow) are more strongly coupled to gate R1.
+When quantum dot FL1d is sufficiently occupied, the increase in tunnel rates allows for FL1d dot-lead transitions to also be directly detected in the reflectometry phase shift signal.
+This signal allows us to trace back the number of electrons in sensor dot L1d (see Supplementary \S I).
+This approach can be further quantified by comparing the cross-capacitance ratios $\alpha_{(i,j)}$ calculated as the degree to which gate L1 influences the other dot-lead transitions in voltage space.
 Assuming $\alpha_{\rm (L1,L1)}=1$, this method yields $\alpha_{\rm (FL1,L1)} = 0.173$, $\alpha_{\rm (FR1,L1)}=0.124$, $\alpha_{\rm (R1,L1)}=0.005$.
 A significant drop in the cross-capacitance ratio is therefore apparent for groups of dots under spatially separated gates.